praetoria/mittn/README_scanner.md

   | Browser  |----------->|Extension |
   +----------+            +----------+

-The test runner, Behave, starts the proxy in headless mode, and then calls developer-provided project-specific positive test cases that generate HTTP traffic.
-The scripts run by Behave communicate with an extension that is loaded within the intercepting proxy that handles scanning-related chores.
+The test runner script starts the proxy in headless mode, and then calls developer-provided project-specific positive test cases that generate HTTP traffic.
+The script communicates with an extension that is loaded within the intercepting proxy that handles scanning-related chores.